 There may exist an initial melancholy around the concepts of “death” and “decay”.
-One may feel an inexplicable nostalgia for one’s long-gone childhood, or may find psychological solace in the company of older people.
-Alternatively, one may become sexual either prematurely or may be a “late bloomer” with regards to erotic experiences.
+One may feel an inexplicable nostalgia for one’s long-gone childhood or may find psychological solace in the company of older people.
+Alternatively, one may become sexual either prematurely or could be a “late bloomer” with regards to erotic experiences.

 The evolutionary path for an individual with Saturn in the Eighth House seems to include a gradual mastery of the concepts of “time”, “aging”, “psychological transformation” and “eroticism”.
 With this placement, as one grows older, one becomes less “anxious” in general, and consequently, less afraid to “lose” things or people.
 Individuals with this placement are quite capable of conducting an ascetic lifestyle in favor of gaining insight into something which is not considered mainstream or accessible.
 The tolerance threshold for psychological pain, stress or aloneness is relatively high in these individuals and they become even more “anxiety-proof” as they grow older.

 With the planet of “consciousness” in aspect to the planet of “evolution”, one’s conscious operation in the world will undergo a transformation over time.
 In other words, different layers of consciousness or certain conscious structures which would enable the person “make sense” of his or her conscious experience may alter as one becomes older.

 As the concepts of “excellence” (Saturn) and “transformation” (Pluto) are linked in the psyche of the individual, one may display a rather pronounced tendency towards self-scrutiny and a constant conscious desire to become other than what one is, especially as one matures.